-The tremendous successes in public health and economic development that have enabled people all over the world to live longer lives requires countries to adapt their social protection, health and long-term services and supports (LTSS) systems, as well as their labor markets, housing, and urban planning to the implications of an increasingly older population.
-While there are a multitude of benefits stemming from these demographic changes, another implication of increased human longevity is a much larger number of people living with Alzheimer’s Disease and related dementia (ADRD).
-Worldwide it is estimated there are more than 57 million people currently living with ADRD, and that by 2050 that number will rise to nearly 153 million (GBD 2019 Dementia Forecasting Collaborators, 2022).
-This increase in ADRD has been recognized as a global challenge and, in response, in 2017 the World Health Assembly adopted the Global Action Plan on Dementia (World Health Organization, 2017).
+Tremendous successes in public health and economic development have enabled people all over the world to live longer and, while this has many benefits, it also requires countries to adapt their health and long-term services and supports (LTSS) systems to the implications of an increasingly older population.
+One implication is a much larger number of people living with Alzheimer’s Disease and related dementias.
+Worldwide it is estimated more than 57 million people are currently living with dementia, and that by 2050 that number will rise to nearly 153 million (GBD 2019 Dementia Forecasting Collaborators, 2022).
+This increase has been recognized as a global challenge and, in response, in 2017 the World Health Assembly adopted the Global Action Plan on Dementia (WHO, 2017).

-Several countries have adopted national dementia plans (NDPs) in recent years to coordinate efforts across different government departments and levels along with non-governmental stakeholders to bring about policy change that enhances the prevention, treatment, and care of people living with dementia and their care partners (World Health Organization, 2018).
-The Global Action Plan on Dementia included the ambitious goal of reaching 146 countries with a National Dementia Plan by 2025.
-Only 40 national dementia plans were in place globally at the time of writing (ADI, n.d.).
-While the adoption of these plans is undoubtedly important, by signaling commitment and setting out plans for a coordinated response to dementia, the implementation and resourcing of the aspirations contained within the national plans often requires other major reforms to the LTSS, social protection, and health systems.
+Several countries have adopted national dementia plans (NDPs) to coordinate efforts across different government departments and levels along with non-governmental stakeholders to bring about policy change that enhances the prevention, treatment, and care of people living with dementia and their care partners (WHO, 2017).
+While the adoption of these plans is undoubtedly important, the implementation and resourcing of the aspirations contained within the national plans also requires major reforms to the health and LTSS systems of countries.

-The importance of tackling some of these reforms has been brought to the forefront of public discourse across the globe during the SARS-COV-2 (COVID-19) pandemic.
-The multiple impacts of the COVID-19 pandemic on people living with dementia has exacerbated many deeply embedded inequities and challenges to dementia care around the world.
-Further, people living with ADRD are at a heightened risk of poor outcomes after contracting COVID-19 (Tahira, Verjovski-Almeida & Ferreira, 2021).
-A disproportionate share of all COVID-19 cases and deaths have been amongst people living with dementia (Suarez et al., 2020; Gilstrap et al., 2022).
-Throughout the pandemic, dementia care partners have also shouldered bigger burdens due to reduced supports and isolation resulting in part from the unintended effects of infection avoidance practices and policies (Giebel et al., 2020 and Carbone et al., 2021).
+The importance of tackling some of these reforms has been brought to the forefront of public discourse during the SARS-COV-2 (COVID-19) pandemic.
+The multiple impacts of the COVID-19 pandemic on people living with dementia and their care partners has exacerbated many deeply embedded inequities and challenges to dementia care around the world.
+People living with dementia are at a heightened risk of poor outcomes after contracting COVID-19 (Tahira, Verjovski-Almeida & Ferreira, 2021) and account for a disproportionate share of all COVID-19 cases and deaths (Suarez-Gonzalez et al., 2020; Gilstrap et al., 2022).
+Throughout the pandemic, dementia care partners have shouldered bigger burdens due to reduced supports and increased isolation resulting in part from curtailed access to typical sources of care and support and some unintended effects of infection avoidance practices (Giebel et al., 2020; Carbone et al., 2021).

-The COVID-19 pandemic has, quite justifiably, diverted the attention of governments, in particular the very governmental departments and ministries that would usually be involved in developing dementia policies.
-This reduced focus and attention has resulted in disruptions in policy processes and the postponement or shelving of many longer-term reforms (ADI, 2021).
-With the negative impacts of the pandemic and the emergence of disease modifying therapies (e.g., Aducanumab) onto the policy agenda, it is more important than ever to consider policies that have a positive impact on the care and support of people living with dementia and their care partners moving forward.
-In the following sections, we consider what can and should be learned from the impacts of the pandemic on people living with dementia and their family care partners, and how these impacts should in turn impact national dementia policies.
-We use the World Health Organization’s (WHO) Global Action Plan on Dementia’s seven action areas to structure the discussion of these considerations (WHO, 2018).
+The pandemic also has diverted the attention of governments, in particular the departments and ministries that would usually be involved in developing and implementing dementia-relevant policies and programs.
+This reduced focus has resulted in disruptions in policy making and implementation processes and postponement or shelving of many reforms (ADI, 2021).
+Indeed, in an effort to re-focus the important work, it is even more important to take stock and consider what should be learned from the pandemic and how these lessons can shape national dementia-relevant policies and planning efforts.
+We use the World Health Organization’s (WHO) Global Action Plan on Dementia’s seven action areas to structure the discussion of these considerations (WHO, 2017).